saidOUALA/saidouala.github.io/_projects/2019-seacs.md

 #location: "Brest, FR"
 ---

-Cominlabs-LabexMer-Lebesgue Melody (2015-2019) "Stochastic modEl-dAta-Coupled representationS for the analysis, simulation and reconstruction of upper ocean dynamics"
+Cominlabs-LabexMer-Lebesgue SEACS (2015-2019) "Stochastic modEl-dAta-Coupled representationS for the analysis, simulation and reconstruction of upper ocean dynamics"

 Summary.
 ======